Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Discussion

 The \textit{Splash} population recovered by \citet{myeong2022} includes stars with abundances lying along the high-$\alpha$ sequence of the thick disc, occupying a range of abundances given by $\rm{[Fe/H]}=-0.61\pm0.16$ and $\rm{[Mg/Fe]}=0.29\pm0.02$ for their APOGEE-\textit{Gaia} sample.
 This range is far narrower than what we find in Figure~\ref{fig:splash_starburst_dissection}, implying that \textit{Splash} should contain member stars well beyond the confines in \citet{myeong2022}.
 Yet, their \textit{Splash} fraction is very high at 25 per cent for the APOGEE-\textit{Gaia} sample and 31 per cent for the APOGEE-\textit{Gaia} sample.
 This is closest to the local halo fraction in Au-18, for which the post-merger accretion history is quiescent and so the stellar halo around the Solar neighbourhood contains proportionally fewer accreted stars. \citet{matteo2019} use APOGEE and \textit{Gaia} data to quantify the total mass of heated proto-disc stars in the inner stellar halo (roughly within the Solar circle), estimating $2\text{--}5\times10^9\,\rm{M}_\odot$.
 This is broadly comparable to the numbers seen in our Table~\ref{tab:mergers}, although we recognise that the overall stellar halo masses in {\sc auriga} are much greater than those of the MW and most external galaxies \citep[see][]{monachesi2019}.

-Finally, \citet{myeong2022} discover a population of stars attributed to gas accreted from the GSE merger which they call \textit{Eos}, later found via independent methods in \citet{matsuno2024}. \textit{Eos} is estimated to contribute 10-15 per cent of halo stars in the solar neighbourhood.
-Whilst our analysis supports the existence of this population, characterised by tightly bound orbits and intermediate chemical abundances, the mass fraction is far lower than suggested by \citet{myeong2022}.
+Finally, \citet{myeong2022} discover a population of stars which they call \textit{Eos}, where one possible origin is that they formed with gas accreted from the GSE merger.
+This population was later found via independent methods in \citet{matsuno2024}. \textit{Eos} is estimated to contribute 10-15 per cent of halo stars in the solar neighbourhood.
+Whilst our analysis supports the existence of this population owing to merger-accreted gases, characterised by tightly bound orbits and intermediate chemical abundances, the mass fraction is far lower than suggested by \citet{myeong2022}.
 This is because the merger gas rapidly mixes with the in-situ interstellar medium, leaving only a few tens of Myr for the formation of stars with intermediate chemistry.

 In \citet{an2025}, parallels are drawn between \textit{Eos} and a population of low-$\alpha$, relatively high-Na stars (termed LAHN stars) from a sample of high proper-motion stars in a collection of spectroscopic surveys and with \textit{Gaia} kinematics.
 This population is estimated to include one star for every ten accreted GSE stars, from which they infer a total mass of $M_{Eos}=5\times10^7\,\rm{M}_{\odot}$.
 This is lower than predictions in \citet{myeong2022} and is more compatible with our numerical estimate.
 Notably, our \textit{Eos} analogue population favours prograde orbits as the donated gas begins to join the rotating gaseous disc of the host galaxy.
 This is analogous to the twin LAHN populations found in \citet{an2025}, of which one is concentrated at $L_z=0$ and the other is more disc-like.